rsreedevan/laravel-mailchimp/README.md

 Contributing
 ------------

-This is a fairly simple wrapper, but it has been made much better by contributions from those using it.
+This is a  simple wrapper, but contributions can make it beeter.
 If you'd like to suggest an improvement, please raise an issue to discuss it before making your pull request.

 Pull requests for bugs are more than welcome - please explain the bug you're trying to fix in the message.

-There are a small number of PHPUnit unit tests.
-To get up and running, copy `.env.example` to `.env` and add your API key details.
-Unit testing against an API is obviously a bit tricky, but I'd welcome any contributions to this.
-It would be great to have more test coverage.